DevMountain/react-5-mini/README.md

 **Summary**

-Now that our application is talking to Redux we need to set up Redux to actually do the things we want it to do.
+Now that our application is talking to Redux, we need to set up Redux to actually do the things we want it to do.
 We'll start by creating action types, creating action creators, and implementing increment/decrement logic.

 **Instructions**